MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-simulation.md

   - D365FS
 ---

-# Run RSO as a simulation
+# Run resource scheduling optimization as a simulation

-Running an optimization as a simulation allows RSO admins to better adjust:
+Running an optimization as a simulation allows resource scheduling optimization (RSO) admins to better adjust:

 - Optimization scope (include/exclude more resources)
 - Objectives (reorder objective rankings)